 First off, free web browser Opera sports a 'turbo mode', which compresses content before it gets to your computer, using less data and hopefully making it faster in the process.
 Unfortunately, since the info has to travel to Opera's servers in the US, it can be slower.

 If you don't mind paying, a year's subscription to OnSpeed costs £24.99.
-It works in a similar way to Opera's turbo mode, but as it's dedicated it tends to achieve better results.
-It still won't speed up downloading or watching videos though.
+It works in a similar way to Opera's turbo mode, but as it's software designed specifically for this purpose it tends to achieve better results.
+It still won't speed up downloading or watching videos, but it might be worth a go if you’re really struggling - and there's a 14-day money back guarantee.